 What are Norway Rats?

 The Norway rat commonly referred to as the street or sewer rat, is believed to be of Asian origin, arriving in the U.S. on ships from other countries in the 1700s.
-Today, Norway rats are found throughout the world.
-Norway rats have fairly poor vision and are colorblind.
+Today, Rats are found throughout the world.
+Rats have fairly poor vision and are colorblind.
 Despite this, their other senses, including hearing, smell, touch and taste are keen.
 Although not extremely agile, they are capable of running, climbing, jumping and swimming.
-Norway rats are known to cause damage to properties and structures through their gnawing.
-Read more to learn about Norway rats, including Norway rat control.
+Rats are known to cause damage to properties and structures through their gnawing.
+Read more to learn about Rats, including Norway rat control.

 Norway rats have bristly brown fur, with black hairs dispersed throughout their coat.
 Their underside tends to be lighter, with gray to off-white coloring and even yellow tones.
 Norway rats have small eyes and ears, and their tails are shorter than the length of their head and body coupled together.

 There are several telltale signs that a home has a Norway rat infestation.
 Gnaw marks throughout the house are one clue of the presence of rats.
 New bite marks or holes tend to be rough, whereas older ones are smooth from wear and are also often greasy.
 Spotting droppings, which are capsule-shaped, is another key indicator of a Norway rat problem.
 Norway rats’ droppings have blunt ends, while those of roof rats have pointed ends.
 Other signs include footprints, greasy and dark rub marks from oily fur against pathways, burrows, runways with stacked food, and damaged or rummaged-through food products.

 Norway rats are social pests, often building shelters close to one another.
 This means that where there is one burrow, there are likely others close by.
 Their burrows have at least one entrance hole and a minimum of one bolt-hole, or emergency exit, which is often hidden under grass, debris and other materials.